riccardo92/binmedian/README.md

-# chunked-binmedian
+# binmedian
-A chunked Python implementation of binmedian: computing median without loading whole arrays into memory.
+A Python implementation of the binmedian algorithm.